Skip to content

 Pipeline Metrics

-Metric Target Current (POC)
+Metric Target Current (MVP)

 OCR success rate (any method) > 95% 98%